demoth/jake2/info/Overview.md

 This was a usual place for modders to start in the original quake version.
 The famous mission pack and mods are actually the `game` + resources.

 All game entities (`SubgameEntity.java`) are created, updated and removed in this module.

+The `game` and `server` modules are interacting via the `GameImports` and `GameExports` interfaces.

 # Module `server`

 Server manages:

 * connected clients - array of client states
 * bsp model - provide collisions functions to the `game` module
 * networking code - sends/receives updates

 # Notable patterns

-Some of the patterns observed in the project.
+Some patterns observed in the project.
 Not necessarily bad.

 ## State management